gomorpheus/morpheus-docs/release_notes/current.rst

   - A user with ``Infrastructure: Networks: Group`` Access permissions can:
     - Create shared Networks or assign to Group(s) the User has ``Full`` access to.
     - Manage Networks assigned to Group(s) the User has ``Full`` access to.
     - View and use Shared Networks (Group set to ``Shared`` in Network config)
     - View Networks assigned to Group(s) the user has ``Read`` access to.
   - A user with ``Infrastructure: Network Routers: Group`` Access permissions can:
     - Create, Manage and use Routers assigned to Group(s) the user has ``Full`` access to.
     - View and use Shared Routers (Group set to ``Shared`` in Router config)
     - View Routers assigned to Group(s) the user has ``Read`` access to.

 New and updated FEATURE ACCESS Permissions to allow more granular access to Network Domains, Routers and Proxies.
- - Infrastructure: Network Domains
+ - Infrastructure: Network Domains (Access Levels: None/Read/Full)
-   - Access Levels: None/Read/Full
- - Infrastructure: Network IP Pools
+ - Infrastructure: Network IP Pools (Access Levels: None/Read/Full)
-   - Access Levels: None/Read/Full
- - Infrastructure: Network Proxies
+ - Infrastructure: Network Proxies (Access Levels: None/Read/Full)
-   - Access Levels: None/Read/Full
- - Infrastructure: Network Routers
+ - Infrastructure: Network Routers (Access Levels: None/Read/Group/Full)
-   - Access Levels: None/Read/Group/Full
- - Infrastructure: Networks
+ - Infrastructure: Networks (Access Levels: None/Read/Group/Full)
-   - **Group** Access option
-   - Access Levels: None/Read/Group/Full

-Network ``GROUP`` ownership setting
+Network ``GROUP`` ownership setting: `LINK <https://support.morpheusdata.com/s/article/Working-with-Network-Group-ownership?language=en_US>`_
   - Available for Networks created in |morpheus|
   - Relevant for users with ``Infrastructure: Networks: Group`` Role permissions
   - If a Group is selected, only users with ``Infrastructure: Networks: Group`` Role Permission and Access to specified Group, or ``Infrastructure: Networks: Full`` Role Permission can Manage the Network.
   - If "Shared" is selected, only users with ``Infrastructure: Networks: Full`` Role Permission can Manage the Network.

 PXE Boot Menu section updates